MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 KM: So, did you put it back on?

-MK: I gradually brang a hat, this blue hat that I got which actually has a little [Carlos Santana&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Carlos_Santana) logo on the side.
+MK: I gradually brang a hat, this blue hat that I got which actually has a little [Carlos Santana&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Carlos_Santana) logo on the side.
 Carlos Santana--

 MM: It is a cool hat, isn’t it?
-Of course with a hat, you can sort of--[Bob Dylan&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Bob_Dylan) cover.
+Of course with a hat, you can sort of--[Bob Dylan&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Bob_Dylan) cover.
 You just do that [lifts an imaginary hat] and you’ve said so much without opening your mouth.

 MK: Yeah, yeah.
 That’s true.
 Generally, I’ll wear that hat I was wearing last night.
 I’ll start a performance with it and almost immediately take it off.
 I feel that it has a certain--